 Dissertation

-Attending to writers who have themselves inspired wide-ranging debates about the purpose of writing in the humanities, “Critical Exhaustion” clarifies how wounded, optimistic attachments to poetics have been commonplace in contemporary literary studies and feminist criticism, unsettling recurrent narratives of poetry’s marginality and reevaluating how these narratives suffuse scholars’ struggles with some of the more dramatic political, cultural, and technological changes of the last few decades.
+Reframing the origins and afterlives of Sedgwick’s concept of “reparative reading,” the controversial idea forwarded in the mid-90s that criticism might find a valuable purpose in articulating how minoritarian subjects extract “sustenance from the objects of a culture. . .whose avowed desire has often been not to sustain them,” the dissertation rethinks debates about method that have shaped literary scholarship over the last several decades, plumbing the limits of investments in the aesthetics or poetics of criticism that have underwritten conversations among critics about how they ought to engage crises within and far beyond the university.
+Attending to writers who have inspired wide-ranging debates about the purpose of literature and literary scholarship today, “Critical Exhaustion” clarifies how ambivalent attachments to poetics have been commonplace in literary studies and feminist criticism, unsettling recurrent narratives of poetry’s marginality and reevaluating how these narratives suffuse scholars’ struggles with some of the more dramatic political, cultural, and technological changes of the last few decades.

 Publications